patrix87/PowerShellGSM/README.md

 I'm am in no way responsible for anything that this script will do, you are responsible for reading and understanding what this script will do before executing it.

-This script will download and install third party softwares like 7Zip, SteamCMD, mcrcon, Java, Microsoft XNA, Paperclip, Terraria and any games you try to install.
+This script will download and install third party softwares like SteamCMD, ARRCON, mcrcon, Java, Microsoft XNA, Paperclip, Terraria and any games you try to install.